 The Couple Next Door, Shari Lapena

 A light mystery about an abducted baby.
 Nonetheless it was a fun read on a rainy weekend.
-Liked the twists and straightforward writing style.
+Liked the unexpected twists and straightforward writing style.

 Siracusa, Delia Ephron

 Two American couples and a tween-aged daughter of one travel to Sicily together.
-The daughter Snow (I know) is a Greek chorus of sorts, cunning and addled throug no fault of her own.
+The daughter Snow (I know) is a Greek chorus of sorts, cunning and addled through no fault of her own.
 Nutty parents.
 The four adult characters tell their stories from alternating first person perspectives.
 In the Rashomon style.
 An interesting device which needs distinct voices for each.
 These four all sounded the same.
 Found myself going back to each chapter-head to find out who was telling his or her recollection.
 Snow was worth the read.
 Sicily didn’t come off as well.